About Clamp Meters

 To measure the current in a conductor, you clamp the meter around the conductor so that the conductor passes through the space between the jaws of the meter.
 This is shown in the image at right.

 The jaws of a transformer-type clamp meter contain coils that are the equivalent of a transformer's secondary winding.
-As the current changes, the magnetic field around the conductor changes, and this induces a current in the clamp meter's coils that are proportional to the current in the wire.
+As the current changes, the magnetic field around the conductor changes, and this induces a current in the clamp meter's coils that is proportional to the current in the wire.
 Measuring this current will also give you a measure of the current in the conductor.

 The drawback of using a transformer-type clamp meter is that you can only measure AC currents or pulse currents with it.
 Clamping the meter around a conductor carrying a DC will result in a reading of 0 A. The reason for this is that a transformer only produces an output current when the magnetic flux cutting through the transformer windings changes.